-- Overall responsibility and accountability for the progress and development of pupils with SEND in their class. - Raising concerns about a pupil's learning difficulties with the SENDCO/Head of Learning Support and working with her to assess and support the pupil. - Liaising with the SENDCO/Head of Learning Support, Learning Support tutors and pupil as to the most effective means of differentiating for individual need within the classroom. - With reference to the Summaries of Educational Psychologists' and other professionals' reports and implementing the recommendations in the classroom and broader school life where appropriate. - Liaising with parents of pupils with SEND.
+- Overall responsibility and accountability for the progress and development of pupils with SEND in their class. - Raising concerns about a pupil's learning difficulties with the SENDCO and working with her to assess and support the pupil. - Liaising with the SENDCO, Learning Support tutors and pupil as to the most effective means of differentiating for individual need within the classroom. - With reference to the Summaries of Educational Psychologists' and other professionals' reports and implementing the recommendations in the classroom and broader school life where appropriate. - Liaising with parents of pupils with SEND.